 “God is the beginning, brother,” Van added at the heel of Justin’s observation.

-“God is the beginning and the end, dude,” Justin said in a tone of ecclesiastical correction.
+“God is the beginning and the end, dude,” Justin said with a tone of ecclesiastical correction.

 “Yo, there’s a hawk or a falcon or somethin’,” Van said, pointing out the window.